tomaszdrozdz/sanja/README.md

 sanja
 =====

-This module aims to make bringing Jinja templates to Sanic easy.
+This module aims to make bringing Jinja templates to Sanic to be easy.

 It is entirelly up to You
 how You will configure your Jinja template environment.